Pennsylvania Avenue Line (Washington, D.C.)

-The current routing also incorporates portions of the Naylor Road Line, formerly a standalone route.
+The routing also incorporated portions of the Naylor Road Line, formerly a standalone route.

 Current route

-Route 32 and 36 begin at the Potomac Park apartments near the Foggy Bottom–GWU station and follow H and I Streets to Pennsylvania Avenue.
-Route 34 begins at the Archives station and continues east along the same route.
-The three bus routes travel across Southeast and over the Sousa Bridge.
-At L'Enfant Square, the routes separate.
-Routes 32 and 34 take Naylor Road, while Route 36 continues along Pennsylvania to Branch Avenue.
-Route 32 terminates at the Southern Avenue station, just across the Maryland border, while Routes 34 and 36 finish at Naylor Road station, also in Maryland.
+Route D10 begins at the Kennedy Center near the Foggy Bottom–GWU station and follows H and I Streets to Pennsylvania Avenue.
+Route D1X starts at Archives station and follows 7th Street NW, and Independence Avenue SW, with both routes meeting at the intersection of Independence Avenue and 4th Street Southwest.
+Both buses routes travel across Southeast and over the Sousa Bridge.
+At L'Enfant Square, both routes separate.
+Route D10 travels along 25th Street, Naylor Road and Alabama Avenue, while Route D1X continues along Pennsylvania Avenue to Branch Avenue.
+Route D10 terminates at the Southern Avenue station, just across the Maryland border, while Route D1X terminates at Naylor Road station, also in Maryland.
 Both stations are served by the Green Line.

-Routes 32 and 36 operate seven days a week, but Route 34 only operates on weekdays.
-All three routes are supplemented by the Wisconsin Avenue Line, operated by Routes 31 and 33, which traverse the same route as the 32, 34, and 36, but continue north along Wisconsin Avenue to Friendship Heights station.
-As of November 2022, the 34 Route has been suspended and the 32 and 36 have increased service.
+Routes D10 and D1X operate seven days a week.
+Both routes are supplemented by the Wisconsin Avenue Line, operated by Routes D80 and D82, which traverse the same route as the D10 and D1X, but continue north along Wisconsin Avenue to Friendship Heights station.

-The line currently operates out of Andrews Federal Center division with some trips operated out of Shepherd Parkway division.
-Prior to being moved to Andrews, the line operated both out of Bladensburg and Western division at some points.
+Both lines operate out of Andrews Federal Center division with late night trips operating out of Shepherd Parkway division.
+Prior to being moved to Andrews, both lines operated out of Bladensburg, Shepherd Parkway, and Western division at some point.